6 Restorative Yoga Poses to Try Out & the Benefits of Restorative Yoga

 Restorative Yoga Benefits

 Your body and the neurological system will be affected by restorative yoga in both a physical and medical sense.
-There are many solid pieces of evidence to incorporate a session of this yoga postures into your regular yoga routine.
+There are many solid pieces of evidence to incorporate a session of these yoga postures into your regular yoga routine.
 We’ve listed them here:

-- Relaxes both your body and mind: Yoga has been associated with decreased levels of cortisol, the stress hormone, and tension and anxiety.
+• Relaxes both your body and mind: Yoga has been associated with decreased levels of cortisol, the stress hormone, and tension and anxiety.

-- Enhances sleep: Including yoga in your daily practice may improve the quality of your night’s sleep.
+• Enhances sleep: Including yoga in your daily practice may improve the quality of your night’s sleep.

-- Boosts your mood: According to studies, yoga encourages deep breathing and relaxation, which may lessen the symptoms of depression.
+• Boosts your mood: According to studies, yoga encourages deep breathing and relaxation, which may lessen the symptoms of depression.

-- Long-term chronic medical issues: People who have a chronic ailment may benefit from regular yoga practice.
+• Long-term chronic medical issues: People who have a chronic ailment may benefit from regular yoga practice.

 6 Restorative Yoga Poses